 Opposites?

-Conversely, aluminum and copper are both quite responsive to changes in temperature, which means they have fairly poor heat retention.
+Conversely, aluminum and copper are both quite responsive to changes in temperature, which means they have poor heat retention.

 For this reason, the role of mass in cookware performance is as important to consider as thermal conductivity and heat retention.